everx-labs/ever-cli/README.md

 ## 10. Fetch and replay

-These two commands are commonly used in pairs to recover a state of account at a specific point before a given transaction.
+These two commands are commonly used in pairs to recover a state of the account at the specific point before a given transaction.

 Example:

-1) Dump blockchain config history to file.
+1) Dump blockchain config history to the file.

 ```bash
 $ tonos-cli fetch -- -1:5555555555555555555555555555555555555555555555555555555555555555 config.txns
 ```

-2) Dump account transactions from the network to file.
+2) Dump account transactions from the network to the file.

 ```bash
 $ tonos-cli fetch 0:570ddeb8f632e5f9fde198dd4a799192f149f01c8fd360132b38b04bb7761c5d 570ddeb8.txns
 ```
-where `0:570ddeb8f632e5f9fde198dd4a799192f149f01c8fd360132b38b04bb7761c5d` is an example of account address, `570ddeb8.txns` - the name of putput file.
+where `0:570ddeb8f632e5f9fde198dd4a799192f149f01c8fd360132b38b04bb7761c5d` is an example of account address, `570ddeb8.txns` - name of the output file.

 ```bash
 $ tonos-cli replay config.txns 570ddeb8.txns 197ee1fe7876d4e2987b5dd24fb6701e76d76f9d08a5eeceb7fe8ca73d9b8270